YellowDudeIsMe/precise-COBEN-calculator/README.md

 - 2nd line: number of **eliminations**
 - 3rd line: a list of **athlete scores**.
 Separate using a comma, and also end the list with a comma
 - 4th line: a list of **event scores**.
-Separate using a comma, and also end the list with a comma
-- For 3rd and 4th lines, sort the lists in descending order (largest to smallest)
-- Make sure the number of athletes matches the list of athlete scores and event scores
+Separate using a comma, and also end the list with a comma For 3rd and 4th lines, *sort* the lists in descending order (largest to smallest).
+Make sure the number of athletes *matches* the list of athlete scores and event scores.

 Example of a valid input:
 ```